 E-learning can reflect multiple learning styles in a way that is generally not possible for standard classroom based teaching.
 This is demonstrated with the examples I have already given.

 Freedom from many of the usual time constraints makes it easier to offer learners a variety of approaches.

-The learner can start, pause, replay, take a break and end their session whenever they like.
-They are in control. – Their place – Their pace.
+Learners can start, pause, replay, take a break, and end their session whenever they like.
+They are in control.
+It's their place – their pace.

 Advantages of e-learning

 - Travel: Cost and time

 - Price: This is typically lower for e-learning courses than for classroom based training

 - Accessible from anywhere, more or less